StochasticBiology/optimal-mitos/README.md

 Details
 ----
 `simulate.c` runs quasi-physical simulation of mitochondria in the cell, constructing trajectories and adjacency matrices.
-It does a parameter sweep and several specific parameterisation cases.
+It takes one command-line argument, doing a parameter sweep (positive integer arguments), several specific parameterisation cases (argument 0), or repeated instances of random parameterisations (argument -1).

 `plot-simulate-cipro.R` plots the output from these simulations and also a comparison with bio data.
 For this comparison with experiments, pull https://github.com/StochasticBiology/plant-mito-dynamics into `./plant-mito-dynamics-main/` and run (the first part of) `wrapper.sh` from there.
 This analyses the trajectories in that repo and summarises the adjacency matrices and coordinates for inclusion here.